fwacer/Lua-ComputerCraft/README.md

 # Lua-ComputerCraft-turtleControl
-This code is for a GUI-based remote turtle control system in Lua using the ComputerCraft mod for Minecraft If you use this and show others, please credit it to me.
+This GUI for ComputerCraft Turtles (A mod for Minecraft) was created by myself, Fwacer.
+If you use this and show others, please credit it to me.

 Instructions: